Data Source in Blazor MultiSelect Dropdown Component

 Custom Adaptor

-The SfDataManager has custom adaptor support which allows to perform manual operations on the data.
-This can be utilized for implementing custom data binding and editing operations in the MultiSelect component.
+The SfDataManager has custom adaptor support that allows manual operations on data.
+This can be used to implement custom data binding and editing operations in the MultiSelect component.

-abstract class has both synchronous and asynchronous method signatures which can be overridden in the custom adaptor.
+The DataAdaptor abstract class has both synchronous and asynchronous method signatures that can be overridden in the custom adaptor.

 public abstract class DataAdaptor